olmesm/pi-radio/README.md

 ## Development Rig

 I'm doing this on a mac, but you shouldn't have any issues doing this on another linux based PC.
-If you're on Windows you should be able to get this working however I do use quite a few shell commands.
+If you're on Windows you should be able to get this working however I do use quite a few shell commands in the tutorial.

-I would assume you have a raspberry pi to hand so I don't see any reason this can't be programmed with and directly onto the pi.
+Otherwise you are using this on a pi so it wouldn't be difficult to program it directly.

+## Still to do/Issues

+- Need to publish Station and song info when a user connects - currently it only emits to users with an active connection.
+- Add physical button/s to use the radio without a phone.
+- More Styling.

 ## Final notes

-Enjoy my efforts and drop me a [tweet](https://twitter.com/oh_es) if you enjoyed this or have any questions.
+Enjoy my efforts and drop me a [tweet](https://twitter.com/oh_es) if you enjoyed this or have any questions!

-## Style

 ## Steps